| Prologue |

 A flash of the accident comes across her mind.
 “Falling.”

-The time she was left alone at home after the accident.
+The time she was left alone at home by the accident.
 “Being forgotten.”

 The hospital room her mother, father, and older sister died in.
 “Heart monitors.”